capejs/capejs/content/tutorials/capejs_primer/18_collection_agent2.md

   }
 ```

-The method `destroy()` defined at the parent class `Cape.CollectionAgent`, it receives ID of "resouce" as the first parameter and sends the request to API server by DELETE method.
+The method `destroy()` defined at the parent class `Cape.CollectionAgent`, it receives ID of "resource" as the first parameter and sends the request to API server by DELETE method.

 Let's compare the same name method of the class `TaskStore`.